Kanchanaburi Power F.C.

-Kanchanaburi Power Football Club (Thai สโมสรฟุตบอลพลังกาญจน์) is a Thai professional football club based in Mueang, Kanchanaburi.
-The club is currently playing in the Thai League 1, the top tier of Thai football.
+Kanchanaburi Power Football Club (Thai: สโมสรฟุตบอลพลังกาญจน์) is a Thai professional football club based in Mueang, Kanchanaburi province.
+The club currently play in the Thai League 2.

 History

+Formation and early years

 In 2017, the club was established as Singha Golden Bells Muangkan.
 In 2018, Singha Golden Bells Muangkan competed in the fourth tier Thailand Amateur League Western region.
 In 2020, the club was promoted to Thai League 3 and renamed to Singha Golden Bells Kanchanaburi.
-The club finished the 4th place of the Western region.
-In 2022, the club was renamed to Dragon Pathumwan Kanchanaburi and changed the logo for the second time.
-For the 2022–23 season, the club started with a 3–3 away draw against Chainat United and ended the season with a 1–0 home win over Chainat United.
-The club has finished 1st and advanced to the championship stage.
+The club finished in 4th place of the Western region.
+In 2022, the club was renamed to Dragon Pathumwan Kanchanaburi and changed their club logo for the second time featuring a dragon.
+In 2021, The club than participated in the Thai FA Cup for the first time but was knocked out in the second round to Thai League 1 side Port losing to them 4–2.

+The club than participated in the 2022–23 season where they played their opening league match with a 3–3 away draw against Chainat United and ended the season with a 1–0 home win over Chainat United.
+The club has finished 1st and advanced to the championship stage thus gaining promotion to the 2023–24 Thai League 2 season.